- SQOOP is a tool designed to transfer data between Hadoop and relational databases.

 Importing data into HBase:-

-If you specify – hbase-create- table, sqoop will create the target table and column family if they do not exit,
+- If you specify – hbase-create- table, sqoop will create the target table and column family if they do not exist,

 Ex:# sqoop import—connect jdbc: Mysql://local host:3306